Agentic Business Process Management: A Research Manifesto: Introduction and Motivation

-Specifically, after a series of talks by experts, participants split into working groups to further discuss individual topics of the research agenda.
-The results of these breakout groups were presented to all seminar participants, and their feedback was used to improve the findings.
-These were further discussed during the PMAI'25 workshop\footnote{\url{https://ceur-ws.org/Vol-4087/}; intermediate proposals that this paper extends are provided in~\cite{calvanese2025autonomy,Fettke2025,Montali25,Senderovich25}.}, culminating in the vision of APM systems.
 We first present the underlying concepts and core definitions of an APM system, followed by the main architectural elements, highlighting the key distinctions between the APM system level and the agent level (Section~\ref{sec:apm}).
 Then, we discuss four key capabilities that are required to achieve responsible and effective management of AI agents in business processes: \emph{framed autonomy}, \emph{explainability}, \emph{conversational actionability}, and \emph{self-modification} (Section~\ref{sec:capabilities}).
 These capabilities are purposefully ordered: Framing ensures that agents are process-aware and their actions are guard-railed.
 Explainability serves as a means to preserve the system's autonomy by having the agents articulate the rationale for their behavior, a prerequisite to deploying them.
 Conversational actionability then ensures effective execution, interaction, and governance.
 Finally, self-modification allows for continuous improvement to help move towards the long-term vision of self-improving software systems in the operational back-ends of organizations.
 The realization and delivery of these four key capabilities involves a series of research challenges, which are presented in Section~\ref{sec:challenges}.
-We conclude the paper by critically reflecting on the provided viewpoints and call for the establishment of APM formal foundations, as well as engineering and management practices, and for empirical research to confirm or challenge the assumptions made in this manifesto (Section~\ref{sec:discussion}).
+We conclude the paper with critically reflections and call for the establishment of APM formal foundations, as well as engineering and management practices, and for empirical research to confirm or challenge the assumptions made in this manifesto (Section~\ref{sec:discussion}).